-There were no recordable injuries or accidents reported in September 2023.
-There was one recordable injury in August 2023 for a total of five (5) recordable incidents in 2023.
-BBII's Recordable Incident Rate for 2023 is 1.48.
-Overall, since the project's inception, the RIR is at 1.58, which is below the national average of 2.5.
+There were three (3) recordable incidents in October 2023 and a total of eight (8) recordable incidents in 2023.
+BBII's Recordable Incident Rate (RIR) for 2023 is 1.93 and remains below the national average.

 The National Transportation Safety Board (NTSB) continues its investigation of the serious accident that occurred on the railroad on March 10, 2022.
 The NTSB recently posted some materials to its docket for this investigation and its report on the incident is expected in the near future.
 The JPB met with the NTSB on September 14, 2023.
 The NTSB representatives were impressed with the Enhanced Employee Protection System (EEPS).